TxTH4N/trix_GUI/README.md

 Python GUIs for triple-axis neutron spectroscopy data loading, visualization, and peak fitting (to be added).

+## New (v0.2.1)
+- Allow to change the pannel height ratios between setting, plotting, and fit reports.

 ## New (v0.2.0)
 - Added **Fit Peaks…** dialog: choose run, number of Gaussians, auto-guess, manual centers.
 - Gaussian(s) + linear background fit using **lmfit** with **yerr** as weights.